 Metro staff invited federal, state and local resource, wildlife, land management and regulatory agencies to consult on the public review draft RTP and High Capacity Transit Strategy in accordance with 23 CFR 450.316.
 Metro convened a consultation meeting for resource agencies on Aug.
 17 and a consultation meeting for state and federal agencies on Aug.
 22. These meetings were the third round in a series of consultation meetings that Metro hosted with state, federal, local and resource agencies throughout the 2023 RTP update.
 Twenty staff from various agencies participated in the consultation meetings.
-Summaries of consultation meetings held during the public comment period are included Appendix F. Key themes and comments heard during the consultation meetings are summarized below.
+Summaries of consultation meetings held during the public comment period are included in Appendix F. Key themes from the consultation meetings are summarized below.

-Metro also invited consultation with the seven Tribes to inform Metro's 2023 update to the Regional Transportation Plan.
+Metro invited consultation with seven Tribes to inform Metro's 2023 update to the RTP.
 In alphabetical order, these Tribes included: Confederated Tribes and Bands of the Yakama Nation, Confederated Tribes of Grand Ronde, Confederated Tribes of Siletz Indians, Confederated Tribes of the Umatilla Indian Reservation, Confederated Tribes of the Warm Springs Reservation of Oregon, Cowlitz Indian Tribe, and the Nez Perce Tribe.
-Metro's Tribal Affairs Program staff submitted a comment that provides an overview of the priorities, concerns, themes, and requests identified through tribal consultation and engagement with participating Tribes during the 2023 RTP process.
+Metro's Tribal Affairs Program staff submitted a comment that includes priorities, concerns, themes, and requests identified through consultation and engagement with participating Tribes during the 2023 RTP process.